Driving Lessons in Bulford

 The majority of driving instructors would have gone down the trainee licence route – some see it as a natural stepping stone to their career.
 At Superdrive Academy, we will on the odd occasion use a trainee driving instructor as we have to keep the industry turning and due to the fact that we are an ORDIT registered training provider, our trainee driving instructors are probably better than some driving instructors who have been doing the job for many years.

-In essence, a driving school is a person who has passed the DVSA qualifying exams to become a driving instructor and has committed to run a business whereby teaching people how to drive.
+In essence, all driving schools in Bulford or driving instructors to be precise, is a person who has passed the DVSA qualifying exams to become a driving instructor and has committed to run a business whereby teaching people how to drive.
 A driving school can be either a single person or a group of people.
-For example, if you have a look at some driving instructors fairly local to Bulford you will probably see individual school cars with their name on a roof box such as Shaun’s Driving School.
+For example, if you have a look at some driving instructors in Bulford you will probably see individual school cars with their name on a roof box such as Shaun’s Driving School.
 Or you may see a group of cars such as Superdrive Academy or BSM floating around the town.

 A driving school will generally teach people to drive to pass their driving test but they could also have students who can already drive for example foreign students who can already drive but just need to exchange their driving licence for a UK one.